 - Find your main electrical panel.
 If you don’t know where it is, look for a silver metal box in your basement, garage or closet.

 - Make certain that your hands and feet aren’t moist in advance of using the panel or breakers.

 - Find the breaker labeled “furnace” or “heat,” and double-check it’s moved to “on.”
 If the breaker has tripped, it will be in the middle or “off” position.

-- Using one hand, firmly flip the breaker to the “on” spot.
-If the breaker instantly trips and pops back to “off,” leave it alone and get in touch with a team member from B&D Air Conditioning at 928-432-6018 right away.
+- Using one hand, firmly flip the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and get in touch with a team member from B&D Air Conditioning at 928-432-6018 right away.